 These six practical tips can help you navigate your relationship with an addicted tenant.

 Landlords should be aware of addiction recovery.
 People recover from alcoholism and addiction often, meaning they no longer use drugs or alcohol.
-People in recovery often make great tenants, as they have addressed their problem.
+People in recovery often make great tenants, as they have addressed their problems.
 Understanding this distinction will help you, but the remainder of this article will discuss active users.

 Treat all applicants equally to avoid discrimination accusations.
 If you're concerned about drug and alcohol use, ask all applicants the same questions.
 The little old lady with blue hair and the 20-something in a sketchy trench coat with circles under his eyes should get identical screening processes.